A Guide on Enterprise Software Development

 Discovery Phase

 The discovery phase lays out both the high-level requirements of your software as well as more specific goals and targets (e.g., increasing sales by 15% by 2023).
-This team works closely with stakeholders throughout this stage.
+The team works closely with stakeholders throughout this stage.

 During the discovery phase at Infopulse, we perform numerous product specification procedures that allow us to define MVP and post-MVP features, as well as determine business goals, user needs, and scenarios.